NUKnightLab/storyline/README.md

 ROADMAP
 -------
-In our current cycle (ending mid-March 2017), we are trying to get a prototype which can be tested in a browser with a variety of datasets.
-We want to find the edge cases that test the design concepts developed in the Fall 2016 Knight Lab Studio Class and identify any hard challenges in presentation.
+In our current cycle (ending mid-March 2017), we're aiming for a prototype that can be tested in a browser with a variety of datasets.
+We want to find edge cases that test the design concepts developed by students in the Fall 2016 Knight Lab Studio, and to identify any hard challenges in presentation.

-If this prototype is promising, we'll consider also developing an authoring tool to make it easier for people to create embeddable storylines.
+If this prototype proves promising, we'll consider developing an authoring tool to make it easier for people to create embeddable Storylines.

 # Trying it out